cyborgoat/tech-reservoir/tech-blog/machine-learning/page_rank.md

   - ranking
 ---

-# Machine Learning --- PageRank Algorithm

 ## Introduction

 PageRank is an algorithm used by Google to rank web pages in its search engine search results.
 The algorithm is named after Larry Page, one of the founders of Google.
 Google's search engine uses it to analyze the relevance of web pages.
 And importance is often used in search engine optimization as one of the factors to evaluate the effectiveness of web page optimization.

 Google uses PageRank to make those webpages with more "rank/importance" improve the ranking of the website in the search results, thereby improving the relevance and quality of the search results.
 The higher the PR value (how to calculate it will be described below), the higher the page is The more popular.
 Currently, PageRank is no longer the only algorithm Google uses to rank web pages, but it is the earliest and most famous algorithm.

 PageRank is a link analysis algorithm.
-It achieves the purpose of "measure the relative importance of an element in the collection" by assigning numerical weights to the elements in the hyperlink collection, and PageRank can use any element with ** A collection of entities that refer to each other**.
+It achieves the purpose of "measure the relative importance of an element in the collection" by assigning numerical weights to the elements in the hyperlink collection, and PageRank can use any element with **A collection of entities that refer to each other**.

 ![page-rank-ref](https://bbs-img.huaweicloud.com/blogs/img/pagerank.jpg)

 ## Algorithm